bjbraams/calendars/comp-op/_includes/past.md

 2025-04-30 to 05-02: [5th IMA and OR Society Conference on Mathematics of Operational Research](https://ima.org.uk/24367/5th-ima-and-or-society-conference-on-mathematics-of-operational-research/ "This conference explores mathematics in operational research, covering linear programming, stochastic optimization, and game theory.
 Topics include supply chain optimization, scheduling, and decision-making under uncertainty, with applications in logistics and healthcare, emphasizing mathematical modeling."), Birmingham, UK.

+2025-06-02 to 06: [International School and Conference on Network Science (NetSci 2025)](https://netsci2025.github.io "NetSci 2025 focuses on network science, covering graph algorithms, network dynamics, and optimization.
+Topics include community detection, epidemic modeling, and network robustness, with applications in social networks and biology, emphasizing computational approaches to complex networks."), Maastricht, The Netherlands.